G00sfraba/BillBooks/README.md

 DB_USERNAME=root
 DB_PASSWORD=
 ```
-If there is no .env file after the instalation - just create it by omitting the name(.env)
+If there is no .env file after the instalation - just create it by omitting the name(.env).
+Or use the existing .env.example file

 4) now migrate the database setup with php artisan
 ```